 There are risks involved with all knee replacements, but there are also so many benefits to people being able to walk around and be more mobile than they have been in years.
 Outpatient knee replacements have patients up and walking by that afternoon and on their way to recovery.
 Choose a surgeon that can help prepare you, educate you, and get you back out doing the things you love.

 If knee pain is keeping you from doing the hobbies you love then it’s time to schedule an appointment.
-We are here to help you, give us a call 712-323-5333 (Council Bluffs) or 402-991-9958 (Omaha) or click here to request an appointment.
+Miller Orthopedic is here to help you, give us a call at 712-323-5333 (Council Bluffs) or 402-991-9958 (Omaha) or click here to request an appointment.